nikitacs16/q_pointer_generator/README.md

 **Note:** As of 18th May 2017 the [website](http://berouge.com/) for the official Perl package appears to be down.
 Unfortunately you need to download a directory called `ROUGE-1.5.5` from there.
 As an alternative, it seems that you can get that directory from [here](https://github.com/andersjo/pyrouge) (however, the version of `pyrouge` in that repo appears to be outdated, so best to install `pyrouge` from the [official source](https://pypi.python.org/pypi/pyrouge)).

-### Tensorboard
-Run Tensorboard from the experiment directory (in the example above, `myexperiment`).
-You should be able to see data from the train and eval runs.
-If you select "embeddings", you should also see your word embeddings visualized.
+Please write to us in case of

+### Evaluate as per ROUGE/BLEU mentioned in the paper
+Since installation of ROUGE via the perl package is difficult.
+We use the other version of ROUGE (Details in main Repo).
+After the testing is complete, there will be

 ### Help, I've got NaNs!
+Retaining this section from the previous README
 For reasons that are [difficult to diagnose](https://github.com/abisee/pointer-generator/issues/4), NaNs sometimes occur during training, making the loss=NaN and sometimes also corrupting the model checkpoint with NaN values, making it unusable.
 Here are some suggestions:

 * If training stopped with the `Loss is not finite.
 Stopping.` exception, you can just try restarting.
 It may be that the checkpoint is not corrupted.